 Hey, why should the ocean get all the glory?
 Lake Sonoma, in northern Sonoma County, is a great spot for a sail, or a leisurely day spent exploring.
 Nestled in the beautiful coastal foothills, Lake Sonoma is surrounded by world-famous vineyards and land that is rich in history.

 Created by the construction of Warm Springs Dam in 1983, the lake provides for flood control, irrigation, and recreation.
 When full, the lake has a surface area of more than 2,700 acres and 50 miles of shoreline, forming the perfect setting for a wealth of recreational activities.
 Visit to hike, swim, ride, boat, camp, fish, or hunt at this beautiful lake.
+Visit The Ranch at Lake Sonoma for scenic guided horseback trail rides with gorgeous views of the lake and surrounding countryside.

 The waters of the Petaluma Marina are part of the Petaluma River, a channel that runs 14 miles from the north end of Petaluma into San Pablo Bay.